Fiserv/exchange/docs/getting-started/boarding.md

 <!--
 type: tab
-titles: Update Merchant, JSON Example Merchant
+titles: Update Merchant, JSON Update Merchant Example -->
--->

 The `/boarding/merchant` endpoint supports updating for the merchant and subgroup, while the `/boarding/outlet` allows the outlet to be updated.